YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 ### Databases

 You should have already played with the genomes already.
-Copy the genome assembly (`~/11666_S343_spades/scaffolds.fasta`) into the `~/DennyMaterials/BLAST` directory.
+Copy the genome assembly (likely in `~/11666_SizeFiltered.fasta` or `~/busco/11666_SizeFiltered.fasta`) into the `~/DennyMaterials/BLAST` directory.
 Also, we want to generate a protein database as well.
 Normally, it would be come from a genome annotation, but we will use BUSCOs instead.
-So, we need to put all the BUSCOs into a file.
+So, we need to put all the BUSCOs into a file, and we will only use single-copied ones.
+(They should be in `home/genhons*/11666_buscoOut/run_basidiomycota_odb10/busco_sequences/single_copy_busco_sequences`).
 Figure out a way to do that with the commands we learned!
 (Single-copied only should be fine.)

 <br/>